 Admissions Requirements:

-- Bachelor’s degree in psychology or related field
+- Bachelor’s degree in psychology or a related field

 - Completion of prerequisite courses